milosdjurica/milosdjurica/README.md

 - 🔭 I’m currently working on [Movies Backend App in NestJS.](https://github.com/milosdjurica/nestjs-movies)

-- 🌱 I’m currently learning **Next.js**
+- 🌱 I’m currently learning **Solidity**.
+If you have any tips and tricks about it, feel free to reach out!

 - 👨‍💻 When i have extra time, I enjoy solving coding challenges.
-You can check my progress on  [Codewars](https://github.com/milosdjurica/codewars) and [Leetcode](https://github.com/milosdjurica/leetcode) repositories
+You can check my progress on  [Codewars](https://github.com/milosdjurica/codewars) and [Leetcode](https://github.com/milosdjurica/leetcode) repositories.

-- 🤝 I’m looking for help with **Database design** for my Blog app
+- 🤝 I’m looking for help with **Solidity**.

 - 📫 How to reach me?
-Connect with me on [LinkedIn](https://www.linkedin.com/in/milosdjurica/)
+Connect with me on [LinkedIn](https://www.linkedin.com/in/milosdjurica/)!

 ## Connect with me